Modelling and Transformation Orchestrator

 Image | $DATAOPS_TRANSFORM_RUNNER_IMAGE |

-directory and executing them in a Snowflake Data Warehouse by first compiling them to SQL and then running the resultant SQL statements.
+directory and executing them in a Snowflake Data Warehouse by compiling them to SQL and then running the resultant SQL statements.

 Multiple operations are possible within the Modelling and Transformation Engine (MATE).
 To trigger the selected operation within MATE, set the parameter TRANSFORM_ACTION